troglobit/troglobit.github.io/_posts/2016-07-05-multicast-routing-with-pim-sm-over-gre.markdown

         network 172.16.16.0/30 area 0

 When the routers have peered, the two clients `C1` and `C2` should be able to (unicast) ping each other.
-(Telnet into the OSPF daemon using `telnet localhost ospfd` and type `show ip ospf neigh` to see all OSPF neighbors and their status, should be `Full/...` when done exchanging routes.)
+Telnet into the OSPF daemon using `telnet localhost ospfd` and type `show ip ospf neigh` to see all OSPF neighbors and their status, should be `Full/...` when done exchanging routes.
+Use `show ip ospf route` to see the exchanged routes, also inspect the kernel routing table with `route -n`.
 Use `traceroute` to confirm the traffic between clients do traverse the GRE tunnel and not over the Intranet.

 	root@C1:~$ traceroute 10.0.2.2
 	traceroute to 10.0.2.2 (10.0.2.2), 30 hops max, 60 byte packets